iti-ict/wakamiti/wakamiti-doc/docs/plugins/rest.en.md

 ### `rest.httpCodeThreshold`
 Sets a global HTTP response code threshold.
-Every time an API call returns an HTTP code equals or greater, the step would automatically fail regardless any other condition.
+Every time an API call returns an HTTP code equals or greater, the step would automatically fail regardless of any other condition.

 Default value is `500`.